 How Organic CBD is Made: The Journey from Soil to USDA-Certified Gold

-At Kyoto Botanicals, we transitioned from ethanol extraction to Supercritical CO2 because our respect for nature wouldn't allow us to ignore the waste associated with solvents.
+We chose to transition from ethanol extraction to Supercritical CO2 because our respect for nature wouldn't allow us to ignore the waste associated with solvents.
 Here is a behind-the-scenes look at how we create truly organic, THC-free broad spectrum CBD tinctures.

-Last updated: December 29, 2025 • Author: Mark G. | Founder, Kyoto Botanicals
+Last updated: March 30, 2026 • Author: | Founder, Kyoto Botanicals

 dropper of organic thc-free cbd tincture on a stump in the mountains